 The light generated is then passed through various optical elements such as reflectors and focal mirrors to gather the beam into a high-energy spot for fast engraving or cutting effects on the material.

-What is a fiber laser and how does it work?
+What is fiber laser source and how does it work?

 The Fiber laser (or fibre laser) is one of the most powerful and perfect cutting/engraving lasers.
 Like the diode laser, it is a solid-state laser.